edgar-avetisyan-vay/atlas/README.md

 It usually means the agent completed the local scan but never managed to post the ingest payload to the controller.
 Walk through the steps below to pinpoint the break:

 1. **Confirm the controller URL is valid.** The agent blindly POSTs to `ATLAS_CONTROLLER_URL`, so the value must be a real base API URL such as `http://10.1.255.110:8885/api`.
 Double check that you are not mixing schemes (`https://http://…`) or leaving out the controller’s port.
-2. **Tail both sets of logs.** `docker logs -f atlas-agent` should show the scan followed by `Posting payload to …` (or an HTTP error).
+2. **Tail both sets of logs.** `docker logs -f atlas-agent-local` (or your agent container name) should show the scan followed by `Posting payload to …` (or an HTTP error).
 On the controller side run `docker logs -f atlas-local` and watch for `POST /api/sites/.../ingest` entries or FastAPI tracebacks.
 If the controller never logs the ingest route the request is not reaching it.
 3. **Validate reachability from the agent host.** Run `curl -v http://10.1.255.110:8885/api/health` (swap the scheme/port for your deployment) from the same machine that hosts the agent container.
 Successful output proves routing, DNS, and certificates are correct.
 4. **Check site/agent identifiers.** The controller discards payloads whose `{site_id, agent_id}` do not match an existing site/agent pair.
 Make sure the IDs in the agent env vars are exactly the ones you created via the UI/API (case sensitive, no extra whitespace).
 5. **Authenticate if required.** If your controller enforces auth, export `ATLAS_AGENT_TOKEN` and verify the token issuer expects a `Bearer` header.
 401/403 responses in the agent logs almost always point to a missing/invalid token.

 Running the agent and controller on the same host is supported as long as the controller URL points back to the host network (usually `http://127.0.0.1:<api-port>/api` or the host’s LAN IP).
 Once the ingest succeeds the Sites tile updates immediately, and “Last Seen” matches the agent’s heartbeat interval.
 - **UI doesn’t load on 8888?** Override `ATLAS_UI_PORT` (e.g. `-e ATLAS_UI_PORT=8884`) and make sure the host firewall allows the port you choose.
-- **Empty response / no network data?** Give the container `--network host` plus both `NET_RAW` and `NET_ADMIN` capabilities so ARP and Docker scans work.
-Without them the backend has nothing to display.
+- **Empty response / no network data?** Agents must run with `--network host` plus both `NET_RAW` and `NET_ADMIN` so their deep scans can reach the LAN. `./local-run.sh agent` already sets these flags; copy them if you customize the runtime.
-- **Rebuild React UI** simply by running `docker build` – the `ui-builder` stage now runs `npm ci && npm run build` automatically.
+- **Need a fresh React UI build?** Rerun `./local-run.sh server`.
+The Dockerfile rebuilds the React assets automatically on every invocation.

 ---
 ## 📄 License